shaynuhcon/shaynuhcon.github.io/HW6/README.md

 ---

 ## Code First with Existing Database and Entity Framework
-As usual, I created an empty MVC project.
+As usual, I started out by creating an empty MVC project.
 Then I downloaded and restored the database assigned for this project.
-I have used EF many times with an existing database have not used the tool/wizard that generates the code for you.
-It is handy for importing a large database to code however I've never used one large database at once so that is likely why I've never had to use this tool before.
-When building other projects or APIs I usually just bring in the tables/data that I am using and build my own models/configurations.
+I have used EF many times with an existing database but have not used the tool/wizard that generates the code for you.
+It is handy for importing a large database to code however I've never had to pull in one large database at once so that is likely why I've never had to use this tool before.
+When building other projects or APIs I usually just bring in the tables/data that I am using then build my own models/configurations.
 In any case, this was still a great tool for bringing in a large amount of data where it would be too time consuming to build many models and configurations.

-I use SQL Server Management Studio a lot so didn't have any issues there.
+I use SQL Server Management Studio daily so didn't have any issues there.
 Here is a screenshot of the database/tables in SSMS:

 <img src="database.PNG" width="400"/>